-Theodore Roosevelt, the 26th President of the United States, was born in New York City, New York on October 27, 1858.
+Theodore, who was often called “Teddy,” was born in New York City, New York on October 27, 1858, to businessman and philanthropist Theodore Roosevelt Sr. and socialite Martha Stewart “Mittie” Bulloch.
 He was descended from an old Dutch family that came from Holland in 1644 and settled in New Amsterdam, which New York City was then called.
 His father, Theodore Roosevelt, was a glass merchant, a figure in city affairs, a philanthropist widely respected and beloved; his mother, Martha Bulloch, was a woman of unusual beauty and charm, of cool good sense and passionate devotions.
-Theodore was, from his birth, a frail boy, who suffered much from asthma and other bodily ailments.
-For weeks on end he was forced to keep to his bed, and the rough-and-tumble of boyhood was during his early years altogether withheld from him.
+Theodore was, from his birth, a frail boy, who suffered from asthma and other ailments.
+For weeks on end, he was forced to keep to his bed, and the rough-and-tumble of boyhood was during his early years altogether withheld from him.
 He learned to read while he was still in skirts, and before he was out of the nursery age, books had become companions to him and comforters in pain.
-His sisters, his brother and their friends were his devoted followers, who found the stories he told them, hour after hour, altogether thrilling.
+His sisters, his brother, and their friends were his devoted followers, who found the stories he told them, hour after hour, altogether thrilling.

 Meanwhile, he had acquired certain ideals of life and conduct which exercised a deep influence on his character.
-He was a notable hero-worshipper, with his father as his greatest hero then as always, and behind him, the company of the heroic dead, who had become familiar to him through books.
+He was a notable hero-worshipper, with his father as his greatest hero, and behind him, and heros he found in books.
 He measured himself by them, found himself wanting both in courage and physical strength, and doggedly set to work to repair the defects.
-He took boxing lessons, and exercised with a persistence that did not abate, in the gymnasium his father installed for him.
+He took boxing lessons and exercised with a persistence that did not abate, in the gymnasium his father installed for him.
 The world of outdoors was a source of delight and adventure.
 His boy’s love for birds and insects developed into the scientist’s ardor for solid knowledge.
 When he went to college in the autumn of 1876, it was with the determination to become an animal naturalist.

 His years at Harvard were years of growth and joyous companionship.
 He studied hard, he read widely and deeply, he plunged into a dozen different undergraduate activities, from boxing and fencing and football, to acting and writing, Sunday-school teaching, and discussion of art.
 He romped one day, he wrote history the next; he made many friends; he gained a few devoted followers who prophesied great things for him; meanwhile, he grew in body and mind.